 • Security.
-As when sharing any sensitive account information, people enrolling in direct deposit should understand the risks of sharing their account number and banking information.
+As with sharing any sensitive account information, people enrolling in direct deposit should understand the risks of communicating their account number and banking information.
 Share via secure link or in person, if possible.

 • Changing banks.
-Any time a person changes banks or wants their paychecks deposited into a new account, they’ll have to go through the enrollment process again with their employer.
+Any time a person wants to switch banks or have their paychecks deposited into a new account, they’ll have to go through the enrollment process again with their employer.

 • It can be easy to miss errors.
 Because the money is automatically deposited into bank accounts, it can be easy to miss errors in paycheck amounts or a completely missing paycheck.

 What Do You Need to Set Up Direct Deposit?

 Wondering how to set up direct deposit?
-While most employers offer direct deposit, but the process and requirements might vary from place to place.
-Expect to need some or all of the following to enroll in direct deposit.
+While most employers offer direct deposit, the process and requirements to sign up might vary from place to place.
+Expect to need some or all of the following intel in order to register:

-Bank’s mailing address.
-Employees will need to provide the mailing address of their bank.
+• Bank’s mailing address.
+Employees will possibly need to provide the mailing address of their bank.
 This information can be found on a bank statement or on a banking institution’s website.
 This may not always be needed, but it could be good to have this information on hand just in case.

 • Checking or savings account number.
 This step in direct deposit setup is usually simple.
 It’s easy to find a checking or savings account number on a monthly bank statement or in a bank’s online portal.
-A checking account number will be between 10 and 12 digits long.
+A checking account number will usually be between 10 and 12 digits long.

 Depending on when a person submits their request, they could start receiving paychecks via direct deposit the next pay period.
 However, it may take one or two pay periods in some cases.

 How to Send Direct Payments

-Automating a banking process can work the other way, too, setting up regular payments from a personal bank account for recurring charges.
-A person might choose to set up direct payments for utilities, mortgage, or rent.
+Automating a banking process can work the other way, too.
+You can set up regular payments from a personal bank account for recurring charges.
+For example, you might choose to set up direct payments for utilities, mortgage, or rent.